This position will have two primary areas of focus: 1. Drive overnight social group business including weddings, family reunions and other

-Geographers study the Earth and its land, features, and inhabitants.
-They also examine phenomena such as political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.
+Geographers study the Earth and the distribution of its land, features, and inhabitants.
+They also examine political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.

 Geographers typically do the following: